Illyrian weaponry: Helmets

 This very interesting type of helmet was similar to the Japodian round caps.
 They were made from the skeletons of bushes and painted with clay.
 Round bronze discs and studs were often embedded around the helmet.
 There were two varieties, one with a wicker base and one sewn together with chain mail.
 Up to now thirty Shmarjet helmets have been found.
 Among the northern Illyrians the bronze helmet developed into the conical or pot helmet.
 The conical helmet was used in the 6th century BC and sometimes had a plume.
 From the 5th-4th century BC under the influence of the Etruscans and other Italik peoples, the Negau helmet was used also by the northern Illyrians.
 The Agrianes who were in close contact with the Macedons and Thracians used the Phrygian type helmet.

-The most important and widespread helmet was the "Illyrian type helmet" which had its origins in the Peloponnese, ancient Greece.
+The most important and widespread helmet was the Illyrian helmet.
 Helmets of this type have been discovered in many sites in Albania, Bosnia, Croatia (near the coast), North Macedonia, Kosovo and Serbia.
 Many scientists date the oldest Illyrian helmets from the 7th century BC Greece and according to them later helmets found in southern Illyria also from the 7th century BC are imports from Greece.
 However, other experts, especially the Albanian archaeologist Hasan Ceka, present arguments in favor of the indigenous Illyrian helmet.
 According to Ceka the Illyrian helmet is an original Illyrian type of helmet dating from the 7th century BC and used up to the 2nd century BC, and not only up to the 4th century BC, as thought earlier.
 Proof of such late use is offered by depictions of the helmet on Illyrian coins, especially those of king Gentius.
 Helmets were a privilege limited to the minority of warriors who could afford or obtain them.